Code of Conduct

-In the event that any Company Information or Confidential Personal Information is disclosed to an unauthorized person or party, or lost, misplaced or stolen (including the loss, misplacement or theft of laptop computers, cellphones including smart phones, tablets or other devices in which such information may be stored), such event should be immediately reported in accordance with the documented data security event reporting process to a supervisor or Human Resources representative or Chief Human Resources Officer who will then report the matter in accordance with the data security event reporting process.
+In the event that any Company Information or Confidential Personal Information is disclosed to an unauthorized person or party, or lost, misplaced or stolen (including the loss, misplacement or theft of laptop computers, cellphones including smart phones, tablets or other devices in which such information may be stored), such event should be immediately reported in accordance with the documented data security event reporting process to a leader or Human Resources representative or EVP and Chief Human Resources Officer who will then report the matter in accordance with the data security event reporting process.

 Retention of Records, Recording Information and Protecting Company Funds

 Accurate, reliable, and complete Company records are required to efficiently manage the business and to meet the Company’s legal and financial obligations.
 In particular, various regulatory and governmental bodies require the retention and preservation of certain reports and records dealing with Company business.